Conning Inc. Sells 146,109 Shares of QUALCOMM Incorporated (NASDAQ:QCOM)

-Conning Inc. trimmed its holdings in shares of QUALCOMM Incorporated (NASDAQ:QCOM) by 27.5% during the 3rd quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission (SEC).
-The institutional investor owned 384,549 shares of the wireless technology company’s stock after selling 146,109 shares during the period.
-QUALCOMM comprises about 1.6% of Conning Inc.’s portfolio, making the stock its 11th largest position.
-Conning Inc.’s holdings in QUALCOMM were worth $45,254,000 at the end of the most recent quarter.
+Conning Inc. cut its holdings in QUALCOMM Incorporated (NASDAQ:QCOM) by 27.5% in the 3rd quarter, according to its most recent Form 13F filing with the Securities & Exchange Commission.
+The fund owned 384,549 shares of the wireless technology company’s stock after selling 146,109 shares during the period.
+QUALCOMM makes up 1.6% of Conning Inc.’s portfolio, making the stock its 11th largest position.
+Conning Inc.’s holdings in QUALCOMM were worth $45,254,000 as of its most recent SEC filing.

-A number of other hedge funds and other institutional investors have also bought and sold shares of QCOM.
-Vanguard Group Inc. boosted its holdings in QUALCOMM by 5.9% during the second quarter.
-Vanguard Group Inc. now owns 104,166,567 shares of the wireless technology company’s stock worth $9,501,032,000 after buying an additional 5,845,242 shares in the last quarter.
-FIL Ltd lifted its holdings in QUALCOMM by 380.4% during the 2nd quarter.
-FIL Ltd now owns 2,805,760 shares of the wireless technology company’s stock worth $255,913,000 after purchasing an additional 2,221,716 shares during the last quarter.
-Nuveen Asset Management LLC lifted its holdings in QUALCOMM by 24.4% during the 2nd quarter.
-Nuveen Asset Management LLC now owns 9,535,939 shares of the wireless technology company’s stock worth $869,773,000 after purchasing an additional 1,870,075 shares during the last quarter.
-Two Sigma Advisers LP boosted its stake in QUALCOMM by 216.8% in the 2nd quarter.
-Two Sigma Advisers LP now owns 1,571,687 shares of the wireless technology company’s stock valued at $143,354,000 after purchasing an additional 1,075,500 shares during the period.
-Finally, PGGM Investments acquired a new position in QUALCOMM in the 2nd quarter valued at $88,983,000.
-74.79% of the stock is currently owned by institutional investors and hedge funds.
+Other hedge funds and other institutional investors have also bought and sold shares of the company.
+Morgan Stanley boosted its stake in shares of QUALCOMM by 6.3% during the first quarter.
+Morgan Stanley now owns 5,838,244 shares of the wireless technology company’s stock valued at $394,958,000 after purchasing an additional 346,856 shares during the period.
+Voloridge Investment Management LLC bought a new stake in shares of QUALCOMM in the first quarter worth about $4,149,000.
+Integrated Wealth Concepts LLC increased its holdings in QUALCOMM by 56.0% during the 1st quarter.
+Integrated Wealth Concepts LLC now owns 4,710 shares of the wireless technology company’s stock valued at $319,000 after purchasing an additional 1,690 shares during the period.
+APG Asset Management N.V. increased its holdings in QUALCOMM by 75.8% during the 1st quarter.
+APG Asset Management N.V. now owns 1,764,837 shares of the wireless technology company’s stock valued at $119,391,000 after purchasing an additional 760,900 shares during the period.
+Finally, The Manufacturers Life Insurance Company lifted its holdings in QUALCOMM by 10.3% in the 1st quarter.
+The Manufacturers Life Insurance Company now owns 1,242,063 shares of the wireless technology company’s stock worth $84,025,000 after buying an additional 116,013 shares during the period.
+Institutional investors and hedge funds own 74.79% of the company’s stock.

-The firm also recently announced a quarterly dividend, which will be paid on Thursday, December 17th.
-Investors of record on Thursday, December 3rd will be given a dividend of $0.65 per share.
-The ex-dividend date of this dividend is Wednesday, December 2nd.
-This represents a $2.60 annualized dividend and a dividend yield of 2.02%.
-QUALCOMM’s payout ratio is 91.55%.

-A number of equities research analysts have recently issued reports on QCOM shares.
-BidaskClub raised shares of QUALCOMM from a “hold” rating to a “buy” rating in a research report on Wednesday, September 30th.
-Mizuho increased their target price on shares of QUALCOMM from $140.00 to $145.00 and gave the stock a “buy” rating in a research report on Monday, October 19th.
-Raymond James raised their target price on shares of QUALCOMM from $110.00 to $120.00 and gave the stock a “strong-buy” rating in a report on Thursday, July 30th.
-140166 boosted their price target on QUALCOMM from $110.00 to $125.00 in a research note on Thursday, July 30th.
-Finally, Deutsche Bank Aktiengesellschaft increased their price target on QUALCOMM from $115.00 to $127.00 and gave the stock a “buy” rating in a research report on Wednesday, August 12th.
-One research analyst has rated the stock with a sell rating, nine have assigned a hold rating, twenty-one have given a buy rating and one has given a strong buy rating to the company’s stock.
-The stock has an average rating of “Buy” and an average price target of $123.12.

-In related news, President Cristiano R. Amon sold 20,530 shares of the business’s stock in a transaction on Wednesday, October 14th.
+In other news, President Cristiano R. Amon sold 20,530 shares of QUALCOMM stock in a transaction that occurred on Wednesday, October 14th.
 The shares were sold at an average price of $130.60, for a total transaction of $2,681,218.00.
-Following the transaction, the president now owns 50,753 shares in the company, valued at approximately $6,628,341.80.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
-Also, CFO Akash J. Palkhiwala sold 3,925 shares of the stock in a transaction on Thursday, July 30th.
-The stock was sold at an average price of $102.42, for a total transaction of $401,998.50.
-Following the transaction, the chief financial officer now directly owns 17,790 shares in the company, valued at $1,822,051.80.
+Following the sale, the president now owns 50,753 shares in the company, valued at $6,628,341.80.
+The transaction was disclosed in a document filed with the SEC, which is available at this link.
+Also, EVP Donald J. Rosenberg sold 10,720 shares of the stock in a transaction dated Monday, October 5th.
+The shares were sold at an average price of $118.27, for a total transaction of $1,267,854.40.
+Following the transaction, the executive vice president now directly owns 9,292 shares of the company’s stock, valued at approximately $1,098,964.84.
 The disclosure for this sale can be found here.
-Insiders have sold 43,720 shares of company stock valued at $5,348,451 in the last ninety days.
+In the last three months, insiders sold 43,720 shares of company stock worth $5,348,451.
 0.12% of the stock is currently owned by insiders.

+QUALCOMM (NASDAQ:QCOM) last released its quarterly earnings data on Wednesday, July 29th.
+The wireless technology company reported $0.86 EPS for the quarter, topping the consensus estimate of $0.71 by $0.15.
+The company had revenue of $4.89 billion during the quarter, compared to the consensus estimate of $4.80 billion.
+QUALCOMM had a return on equity of 78.39% and a net margin of 13.72%.
+QUALCOMM’s revenue for the quarter was down .1% on a year-over-year basis.
+During the same period last year, the company earned $0.80 EPS.
+On average, equities research analysts forecast that QUALCOMM Incorporated will post 3.2 EPS for the current fiscal year.

+The company also recently announced a quarterly dividend, which will be paid on Thursday, December 17th.
+Shareholders of record on Thursday, December 3rd will be given a $0.65 dividend.
+The ex-dividend date is Wednesday, December 2nd.
+This represents a $2.60 annualized dividend and a yield of 2.02%.
+QUALCOMM’s payout ratio is 91.55%.

+QCOM has been the subject of a number of recent analyst reports.
+Cascend Securities upped their target price on QUALCOMM from $125.00 to $145.00 and gave the company a “buy” rating in a report on Tuesday, October 13th.
+140166 upped their price objective on shares of QUALCOMM from $110.00 to $125.00 in a report on Thursday, July 30th.
+Edward Jones raised shares of QUALCOMM from a “sell” rating to a “hold” rating in a research report on Friday, July 31st.
+Cowen lifted their target price on shares of QUALCOMM from $130.00 to $150.00 and gave the company an “outperform” rating in a research note on Thursday, October 1st.
+Finally, Deutsche Bank Aktiengesellschaft increased their price target on shares of QUALCOMM from $115.00 to $127.00 and gave the stock a “buy” rating in a research note on Wednesday, August 12th.
+One research analyst has rated the stock with a sell rating, nine have assigned a hold rating, twenty-one have assigned a buy rating and one has assigned a strong buy rating to the stock.
+The stock presently has an average rating of “Buy” and a consensus price target of $123.12.

 QUALCOMM Incorporated designs, develops, manufactures, and markets digital communication products worldwide.
 It operates through three segments: Qualcomm CDMA Technologies (QCT); Qualcomm Technology Licensing (QTL); and Qualcomm Strategic Initiatives (QSI).
 The QCT segment develops and supplies integrated circuits and system software based on code division multiple access (CDMA), orthogonal frequency division multiple access, and other technologies for use in wireless voice and data communications, networking, application processing, multimedia, and global positioning system products.